aaron1729/sleep-stories/README.md

 ### write_story.py

-this takes a length (either `short` or `long`), a destination, a `num_stops_parameter` (explained in the code), and a corresponding `stops` file (by default the most recent one for that destination), and writes a story. the code applies to both short and long stories simultaneously, but the actual writing prompts that we feed to chatGPT are rather different. this writes to a `story-unedited` file in `stories-unedited`.
+this writes a sleep story based on a length (either `short` or `long`), a destination (e.g. `costarica`), a `num_stops_parameter` (explained in the code), and a corresponding `stops` file (by default the most recent one associated to that destination). the code applies to both short and long stories simultaneously, but the actual writing prompts that we feed to chatGPT for these are rather different. this writes a `story-unedited` file in `stories-unedited/`.

 a typical result file is named `story-unedited_berkeley_2023-11-24_17-25-36_short.txt`.

-a `story-unedited` file is separated into "chunks", the last simply containing the metadata of which `stops` file the story was written based on.
+a `story-unedited` file is separated into chunks using `strings.separator`, the last simply containing the metadata of which `stops` file the story was written based on.

-for long stories, each chunk (aside from the last one) is a single chatGPT completion. but for short stories, in order to make the chunks themselves shorter, the middle completions are actually broken up into multiple chunks. (this is the purpose of having the parameter `n`; completions tend to be around 500-800 words, regardless of how many stops are given in the user prompt.)

-if chatGPT ever fails to return the correct number of chunks in a middle completion, this is logged at the bottom of `logs/splitting_failure_log.txt`.
+if chatGPT ever fails to return the correct number of chunks in a middle completion, this is logged at the bottom of `logs/splitting-failure-log.txt`.

 STATUS: done.